bparanj/coding-skill/_posts/2019-04-11-greedy-method.md

 <blockquote class="note">
   <strong>TIP</strong>
   <p>
-    Problems such as knapsack and job sequencing can be solved by using the program template for the greedy method.
+    Problems such as knapsack and job sequencing can be solved by using the greedy method program template.
   </p>
 </blockquote>